ManhCuong0304/Music-Preference-Analysis/README.md

 -Aside from Korean artists, many foreign artists also held the No. 1 spot for several weeks.
 These findings suggest that while the overall preference is shifting toward local music, Vietnamese songs still face significant challenges in reaching the top.

--Artists from Korea dominated the weekly first position, especially BTS and the group members (Jung Kook and Jimin).
-Even the "King of V-pop" struggled to overtake the first position from that idol band.
-There is a hypothesis that the fans of this band were dedicated enough to consistently "farm stream counts."
-This hypothesis will be discussed in the **Bonus section**.
+-Artists from Korea dominated the weekly first position, with BTS leading the charge at 55 times in the top spot.
+Among its members, Jung Kook’s solo projects outperformed BTS, achieving the highest number of first-place appearances at 60 times, while Jimin ranked fourth with 26 times at number one.
+Even the "King of V-pop" struggled to surpass this idol group.
+A possible explanation is that BTS fans were highly dedicated, consistently "farming stream counts" to maintain their favorite artists at the top.
+This hypothesis will be further explored in the Bonus section.

 -The most dominant featured artist is Latto, with 43 appearances across two versions of the same Jung Kook song.